biicode/docs/getting-started/helloworld-node.rst

    $ bii publish

-   block:   your_user_name/node_server
+   block:   username/node_server
    Introduce tag: STABLE
    Introduce msg: My first http server

-   INFO: Successfully published your_user_name/node_server(your_user_name/master): 0
+   INFO: Successfully published username/node_server(username/master): 0

-If your code has been published correctly —as it is the case in the previous example—, you can already browse its conents online, on the biicode web site, visiting the url: ``www.biicode.com/your_user_name``.
+If your code has been published correctly —as it is the case in the previous example—, you can already browse its contents online, on the biicode web site, visiting the url: ``www.biicode.com/username``.
 You can see `an example of a published block following this link <https://www.biicode.com/david/blocks/david/hello/branches/master>`_.
 In this example the biicode user ``david`` has pusblished a block named ``hello``.
 You can browse online the block contents and files, and inspect all branches and versions for this block:

 .. image:: ../_static/img/david_hello.png